-5.1 A candidate will be permitted to progress to preparation of the Final Project required by the degree, only if he or she has obtained a grade point average of 12 (equivalent to C3) or above in the taught courses described in Regulation 4 with at least 75% of the credits at grade D3 or better and all credits at grade E or above.
+5.1 A candidate will be permitted to progress to preparation of the Final Project required by the degree, only if he/she has obtained a grade point average 16 of 12 (equivalent to C3) or above in the taught courses described in §4 with at least 75% of the credits at grade D3 or better and all credits at grade E or above.
 The Programme Specification may specify a course or courses in respect of which a specific grade is a minimum requirement of progression.
-Exceptionally, a candidate may be permitted to progress to the Final Project where it
+Exceptionally, a candidate may be permitted to progress to the Final Project where it is judged 17 that the candidate's performance offers a reasonable prospect of that candidate's reaching the standard required for the award of the Masters degree following reassessment.

-&lt;sup>15 The grade point average is determined with reference to the schedule of grades and grade points contained in Schedule A of the University's Code of Assessment.
+16 The grade point average is determined with reference to the schedule of grades and grade points contained in Schedule A of the GSA's Code of Assessment.
 The grade point average is calculated by taking the product of each course's weight and the candidate's grade points and dividing the sum of these products by the sum of the courses' weights.
 The weights shall correspond to the courses' credit ratings unless specified otherwise in the relevant programme documentation.
-The grade point average is expressed to one decimal place (§16.34 (a) of the Code of Assessment).
+The grade point average is expressed to one decimal place (§4.4 (a) of the Code of Assessment).
 In determining whether a candidate has satisfied requirements in relation to progress and award, no further rounding is permitted.
 Thus, a grade point average of 11.9 would not satisfy a requirement for a grade point average of 12.